consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-like-open >}}

-Grafana + Prometheus are the best open source server monitoring tools.
+Grafana + Prometheus are the best free and open source server monitoring tools.
 These two tools excel at their particular specialisms.
 Grafana is the most powerful graphing and metric visualization tool available, and Prometheus is the best time series backend.

 The power of these tools is in their flexibility and customizability.
 Both have an active developer community which means that you are likely to be able to